-Yet, data from the National Study of the Changing Workforce , suggest turnover is not so commonplace—48% of retail employees report they are not “very likely” to make a genuine effort to find a new job within the next year.
+Yet, data from the National Study of the Changing Workforce , suggests turnover is not so common—48% of retail employees report they are not “very likely” to make a genuine effort to find a new job within the next year.
 When asked how long they plan to stay with their current employer, retail employees who are not “very likely” to find a new job in the next year indicate that they plan to stay an average of 11.2 years before making a genuine attempt to change employers.
-These findings contradict the commonly held perspective that retail employees represent an unavoidable turnover cost
+These findings contradict the commonly held perspective that retail employees represent an unavoidable turnover cost.

 The intention to change employers varies among retail employees based on a variety of factors and workplace conditions, including several measures of workplace flexibility and schedules satisfaction.

-First, those in retail are less likely to have achieved a degree beyond high school and are less likely to be living with a spouse or partner.
+Firstly, those in retail are less likely to have achieved a degree beyond high school and are less likely to be living with a spouse or partner.

-Second, and perhaps most important, retail employees are more likely to include those at both ends of the generational spectrum—that is, the youngest and oldest employees:
+Secondly, and perhaps most important, retail employees are more likely to include those at both ends of the generational spectrum—that is, the youngest and oldest employees:

 Overall, their average age is younger (36 years old) than the average age of employees in other industries (41 years old).

 On average, retail employees who are not very likely to leave their employer in the next year, expect to stay with their employer for the next 11.2 years.
-This is a much longer tenure than might be expected in what is typically seen as a high turnover industry.
+This is a much longer tenure than what might be expected in what is typically seen as a high turnover industry.

-When we examine the demographics of retail employees in relation to turnover, we see differences that begin to tell the story of long-term retail employees
+When we examine the demographics of retail employees in relation to turnover, we see differences that begin to tell the story of long-term retail employees.

 These findings indicate that employees who have regular or predictable and reliable schedules, and a sufficient number of work hours to provide a steady income are more likely to plan to stay in their jobs for a longer period of time.